jmeyers91/barro/README.md

 ];
 ```

-Alternatively, you can pass the path of your barrelboy config file:
+Alternatively, you can pass the path of your barro config file:

 ```
-npx barrelboy barrel-config.js --write --watch
+npx barro barrel-config.js --write --watch
 ```

 ## Config